real estate agent and a couple stand in front of a home for a showing

 Short Term

-These classes are designed to prepare a student to become a fully licensed real estate broker in North Carolina.
+Durham Tech's Real Estate (Continuing Education) courses are designed to prepare individuals to become fully licensed real estate brokers in North Carolina.

 To qualify for an individual real estate broker license, an applicant must: